MitushiArora/Polygon-Bridge/README.md

 # Polygon-Bridge

-This is the first project on Polygon-Advance,  I deployed NFTs on the Ethereum Goerli network.
+This is the first project on Polygon-Advance,  I deployed NFTs on the Ethereum sepolia network.
 Then, I approved and finally deposited from Ethereum to Polygon using  the Polygon Bridge.

 ## Getting Started